Random cliques in random graphs and sharp thresholds for $F$-factors: Open questions

 The motivation for this paper was to understand, in the Johansson--Kahn--Vu context in particular, the relationship between the distribution of copies of $K_r$ in $G(n,p)$ and the random hypergraph $H_r(n,\pi)$, $\pi\sim p^{\binom{r}{2}}$.
 This rather vague question seems to make sense much more generally.
 The method used here works for $p$ up to $n^{-2/r+\eps}$ for some $\eps>0$.
 How large is this $\eps$?
 More interestingly, up to what $p$ is a result analogous to Theorem~\ref{th1} true?
 It should break down when a typical edge of $G(n,p)$ has a significant probability of being in a copy of $K_r$, since then a significant fraction of the $K_r$s in $G(n,p)$ share edges, and these overlapping pairs are more likely in $G(n,p)$ than in $H_r(n,\pi)$.
 Of course, this doesn't rule out some other interesting relationship between $G(n,p)$ and $H_r(n,\pi)$ for even larger $p$.

 Turning to general graphs $F$ in place of $K_r$, and looking for sharp results, say, with $\pi\sim p^{e(F)}$, one might ask what the right class of graphs $F$ is.
-The conditions in Theorem~\ref{th-bal} are what makes the proof work, and are presumably more restrictive than needed.
+The conditions in Theorem~\ref{th-bal}, and thus Theorem~\ref{thnice}, are what makes the proof work, and are presumably more restrictive than needed.
 Strictly $1$-balanced is a natural assumption, but even without this assumption there might still be a sensible way to relate copies of $F$ in $G(n,p)$ to a suitable hypergraph, which might or might not be $H_r(n,\pi)$, depending on $F$ and on the value of $p$.

 In Theorem~\ref{th1}, one could ask how large a failure probability must be allowed in the coupling.
 The proof as given yields $n^{-\delta}$ for some positive $\delta$, coming from the probability that $H_r(n,\pi)$ contains an avoidable configuration.
 But it could be that much smaller failure probabilities are possible.
 Also, what about comparing the distributions in some different way?
-In particular looking for some two-sided sense in which they are close?
+In particular, looking for some two-sided sense in which they are close?

-The most interesting question is whether the analogue of Theorem~\ref{th1} holds for $r=3$.
-The proof fails, but this does not mean that the result is not true.
-Indeed, the problematic configurations (a `clean $3$-cycle' in the hypergraph) will occur (in expectation) asymptotically the same number of times in $G(n,p)$ and in $H_3(n,\pi)$, and such copies will (for the $p$ considered here) typically be disjoint in each case.
-So it seems that they shouldn't prevent the coupling we are looking for.
-This question has recently been answered positively by Annika Heckel~\cite{Heckel}.

-It would be interesting to know whether the simple proof of Theorem~\ref{th2} given (in a very slightly different setting) by Kim~\cite{Kim2003}, and outlined in Section 4.1 of the draft arXiv:1802.01948v1 of the present paper, can be extended to $r\ge 4$, perhaps by some kind of induction.
+Finally, it would be interesting to know whether the simple proof of Theorem~\ref{th2} given (in a very slightly different setting) by Kim~\cite{Kim2003}, and outlined in Section 4.1 of the draft arXiv:1802.01948v1 of the present paper, can be extended to $r\ge 4$, perhaps by some kind of induction.
 It's not at all clear whether this is possible, though.

-Finally, what about replacing graphs by hypergraphs?
-For a suitable (say complete, to start with) $v$-vertex $r$-uniform hypergraph $F$, one could try to compare the distribution of (the vertex sets of) the copies of $F$ in $H_r(n,p)$ with the distribution of $H_v(n,p^{e(F)})$.
-It well may be that with the right definitions, the proof of Theorem~\ref{th1} carries over easily.

-\begin{ack} Part of this work was carried out while the author was a visitor at IMPA in Rio de Janeiro; the author is grateful to Rob Morris and to IMPA for their hospitality. \end{ack}
+\begin{ack} Part of this work was carried out while the author was a visitor at IMPA in Rio de Janeiro; the author is grateful to Rob Morris and to IMPA for their hospitality.
+The author would like to thank Annika Heckel for a helpful discussion of the hypergraph case, the referees for helpful suggestions, and the editors of \emph{Random Structures and Algorithms} for their patience with the very late revision. \end{ack}